 Chhatrapati Shivaji Terminus Railway Station (CST)

 The historic railway station and a UNESCO World Heritage Site of CST is one of the top Mumbai points of interest.
 CST was previously known as Victoria Terminus Mumbai and was built to commemorate the Golden Jubilee of the then reigning Queen Victoria.
 The magnificent building built in 1887 features domes, turrets, arches and stained glass windows and is a remarkable example of Victorian Gothic Revival architecture and is one of the popular places of interest in Mumbai.
+No wonder CNTraveler lists it as one of the most beautiful train stations.

 General Post Office Mumbai (GPO)